IBM/aihwkit/docs/source/install.rst

     Please note that the current pip wheels are only compatible with ``PyTorch`` ``1.6.0``.
 If you need to use a different ``PyTorch`` version, please refer to the :doc:`advanced_install` section in order to compile a custom version.
-More details about the ``Pytorch`` compatibility can be found in this `issue`_.
+More details about the ``PyTorch`` compatibility can be found in this `issue`_.

 Verifying the installation